-- Child Abuse and Neglect: Across 21 sites and 1,747 cases, the rate of founded cases of abuse and neglect among participating families was only 0.97 percent.
+- Child Abuse and Neglect: Across 32 sites and 2,272 cases, the rate of founded cases of abuse and neglect among participating families was only 1.1 percent.
 This is very low, especially considering the characteristics of the participating sample.
-Four times as many Healthy Families participants were in the CPS Central Registry as childhood victims of maltreatment than as perpetrators. - Healthy Birth Weight: Eighty-eight percent of the babies born to the 948 prenatal enrollees were within the healthy birth weight range surpassing the state criterion.
+Additionally, five times as many Healthy Families participants were in the Child Protective Services (CPS) Central Registry as childhood victims of maltreatment than as perpetrators. - Healthy Birth Weight: Eighty-eight percent of the babies born to the 1,562 prenatal enrollees were within the healthy birth weight range surpassing the state criterion.
 Across the state, 84 percent of all sites attained or surpassed the criterion.
-The percentage of full birth weight represents a considerable improvement over the FY 2001 statewide rate of 77 percent. - Connection to Medical Care Providers: Approximately 87.5 percent of the 2,800 births to mothers enrolled in Healthy Families programs using PIMS had a primary medical care provider within two months of enrollment.
-In addition, 87 percent of those children continued with health care providers after six months of participation in the program.
-This overall level of performance surpassed the statewide criterion set for established programs. - Immunizations: Eighty-five percent of the 5,081 children in both PIMS and non-PIMS sites received 100 percent of their 16 scheduled immunizations.
-This level of performance surpasses the demanding statewide objective, exceeds the Virginia average of 64.8 percent, and far exceeds the immunization rate for comparable high-risk families of 57.34 percent.
+The percentage of full birth weight represents a considerable improvement over the SFY 2001 statewide rate of 77 percent. - Connection to Medical Care Providers: Approximately 88 percent of the 3,130 births to mothers enrolled in Healthy Families programs using PIMS had a primary medical care provider within two months of enrollment.
+In addition, 92 percent of those children continued with health care providers after six months of participation in the program.
+This overall level of performance surpassed the statewide criterion set for established programs.

+- Immunizations: Eighty-two percent of the 4,121 children in both PIMS and non-PIMS sites received 100 percent of their 16 scheduled immunizations.
+This level of performance surpasses the demanding statewide objective, exceeds the Virginia average of 64.8 percent, and far exceeds the immunization rate of 57.3 percent for comparable high-risk families.
 This performance is clearly superior not only to the rates for high-risk families, but also to the rates for the Virginia general population. - Child Development: Healthy Families Programs succeeded in ensuring the referral of children with suspected delays to early intervention services and following children to ensure the receipt of services.
-Many programs, however, experience difficulty in conducting semi-annual screenings of all children. - Maternal Health Outcomes: Of the 2,756 mothers enrolled in the Healthy Families programs, 47 percent (386 teen and 912 non-teen) were enrolled long enough to merit inclusion in this evaluation component.
-After the targeted 24-month interval, 91.4 percent of the teen mothers had no subsequent births, and 2.3 percent had a subsequent birth; this represents a 94 percent success rate.
-Ninety-two percent of the non-teen mothers had no subsequent births, and four percent had births after the targeted 24-month interval, representing a 96 percent success rate.
-These delays in subsequent child birth are associated with higher educational attainment, improved child health, increased future job status and decreased infant homicide.

-Parent-Child Interaction: In FY 2003, 12 Healthy Families programs (twice as many as the previous year) conducted the required assessments necessary to evaluate the parent-child interaction objective, and 14 sites (four more than last year) followed families long enough to evaluate the home environment.
-Ten of the 12 sites surpassed the statewide criterion that at least 85 percent of participants demonstrate acceptable levels of parent-child interaction or experience improvement after one year of participation.
-In addition, the level of performance at several of the sites surpassed the criterion in the area of optimizing the home environment.
-Overall, Healthy Families participants displayed greater sensitivity to their children's cues, greater understanding of their children's development, less overall stress and rigidity and greater knowledge of alternative methods of discipline.
+Many programs, however, experience difficulty in conducting semi-annual screenings of all children. - Maternal Health Outcomes: Of the 4,535 mothers enrolled in the Healthy Families programs, 44 percent (500 teen and 1,552 non-teen) were enrolled long enough to merit inclusion in this evaluation component.
+After the targeted 24-month interval, 91.2 percent of the teen mothers had no subsequent births, and 2.0 percent had a subsequent birth; this represents a 93 percent success rate.
+Eighty-eight percent of the non-teen mothers had no subsequent births, and five percent had births after the targeted 24-month interval, also representing a 93 percent success rate.
+Delays in subsequent child birth are associated with higher educational attainment, improved child health, increased future job status and decreased infant homicide. - Parent-Child Interaction: In SFY 2004, 17 Healthy Families programs (five more sites than the previous year and eleven more than in fiscal year 2002) conducted the required assessments necessary to evaluate the parent-child interaction objective, and 21 sites (seven more than SFY 2003) followed families long enough to evaluate the home environment.
+Fourteen of the 17 sites (82 percent) surpassed the statewide criterion that at least 85 percent of participants demonstrate acceptable levels of parent-child interaction or experience improvement after one year of participation.
+In addition, the level of performance at 18 of the 21 (86 percent) sites surpassed the criterion in the area of optimizing the home environment.
+Overall, Healthy Families participants displayed greater sensitivity to their children's cues, greater understanding of their children's development, less overall stress and rigidity, and greater knowledge of alternative methods of discipline.